-Individuals can mail their completed listing forms, and they must be postmarked by the U.S. Postal Service no later than January 31, 2022, to avoid penalties.
-Property also may be listed in person at the Tax Office.
+Individuals can mail their completed listing forms, and they must be postmarked by the U.S. Postal Service no later than January 31, 2023, to avoid penalties.
+Property also may be listed in person at the Tax Office, located at 12 East Street in Pittsboro.
 Owners must bring all detailed information necessary to identify their property and its value, including forms that were mailed.

 Note that personal property listing forms are not used to list real estate property and any registered motor vehicles with tags.
 Registered motor vehicles are handled by the N.C.
 Division of Motor Vehicles.

-For businesses wanting an extension, owners should contact the Tax Office at 919-545-8475 to request a business listing extension form that extends the deadline up to April 15, 2022, or go to chatham.civisys.com/BPREQUEST.HTML.
-However, the business extension form must be completed and submitted no later than January 31, 2022.
+For businesses wanting an extension, owners should contact the Tax Office at 919-545-8475 to request a business listing extension form that extends the deadline to April 15, 2023.
+However, the business extension form must be completed and submitted no later than January 31, 2023.